 return primeFactors (num, fact + 1)

 The above is an example of linear recursion since only one of the two calls to primeFactors in the body of the function will be executed.
-Number of such calls may be more than one.
+The number of such calls may be more than one.

 Example: The following example illustrates a case of binary recursion in Python.
 Fibonacci numbers are defined for all non-negative integers n as follows: